vijayrangvani/Chinook-SQL-Analysis/README.md

 3. Which artist has contributed the maximum number of tracks?
 4. Which city has the best customers based on purchases?
 5. Who is the best customer based on total spending?
-6. ...
-(Add more business questions as needed)

 For the detailed business questions and SQL queries used, refer to the [`business_questions.md`](./business_questions.md) file.